 Since 2009 the FNIH has awarded more than a million dollars to thirty-three organizations for community-level programs.
 This year, the program invited submissions from organizations with the capacity to promote The Heart Truth message to a geographically broad audience and guide and fund multiple subsidiary or partner organizations at the community level to implement creative, evidence-based strategies to motivate women, particularly women at high risk, to take personal action to control their risk for heart disease.
 This shift in strategy seeks to multiply the influence of this initiative by reaching more communities ultimately impacting more women.

 The FNIH Community Action Program aims to empower community organizations to assist women―especially those of color, low income, and/or living in rural areas―in learning their personal risk factors for heart disease and motivating them to take action to lower their risk.
 As part of the program, recipients have to develop, implement, and evaluate innovative programs that equip women to make sustainable lifestyle behavior changes that support heart health and lower their risk for heart disease.
 Recipients must also actively promote awareness of the The Heart Truth, the NHLBI’s national education program for women about heart disease.

 The program activities of the Community Action Program must advance the following objectives:

-- Mobilize communities to increase awareness that heart disease is the #1 cause of death for women.
+- Mobilize communities to increase awareness among women aged 25-60 for whom heart disease is the #1 cause of death for women.